robotology/event-driven/documentation/1viewer.md

 ## Description

 This application demonstrates how to visualise a stream of address events either from the cameras or from a pre-recorded sequence.
-The event stream is transmitted from the cameras (/zynqGrabber/vBottle:o) to the vPepper (/vPepper/vBottle:i), that removes salt-and-pepper noise from the event stream.
+The event stream is transmitted from the cameras (/zynqGrabber/vBottle:o) to the vPreProcess (/vPreProcess/vBottle:i), that removes salt-and-pepper noise from the event stream.
 The filtered stream (/vPepper/vBottle:o) is sent to vFramer (/vFramer/AE:i), that converts it to a yarpview-able image.
 The "images" from left (/vFramer/left) and right camera (/vFramer/right) are then sent to the yarp viewers (/viewCh0 and /viewCh1).

 Here is a visualisation of the instantiated modules and connections.